framps/raspiBackupDoc/en/src/error-messages.md

 # Error messages and -search

-It can happen that *raspiBackup* does not run successfully and writes error messages. writes error messages.
+It can happen that *raspiBackup* does not run successfully and writes error messages.
 This is 90% of the time due to incorrect configurations or parameterization.

 There are three types of *raspiBackup* messages: